Allisterh/pvars-panel_VAR/cran-comments.md

 ## Resubmission 2 (2025-07-XX)
 - DOCUMENTATION: A vignette has been added to the package and referenced in the DESCRIPTION.
-    The resubmission is built under "--compact-vignettes=both"
-    to avoid warning on significant size reductions by "gs+qpdf", although either way both builds are smaller than 5MB.
+    The re-submitted version is built under "--compact-vignettes=both" to avoid warning on significant size reductions by "gs+qpdf", although either way both builds are smaller than 5MB.
 - FIXED: References describing particularly noteworthy methods have been added to the description field of the DESCRIPTION.
 - FIXED: All acronyms are now explained in the description text.
 - TODO: Using foo:::f instead of foo::f allows access to unexported objects.
 Used ::: in documentation:
-- TODO: \\dontrun\{\} has been replaced by \\donttest\{\}.
-Related examples not are executable in < 5 sec.
+- FIXED: \\dontrun\{\} has been replaced by \\donttest\{\}, related examples are not executable in < 5 sec.
+    Minimal examples have been specified, but as-cran-checks still take 3 to 4 times longer than checks without donttest examples.

 ## Resubmission 1 (2025-07-07)
 - FIXED: Unknown, possibly misspelled, fields in DESCRIPTION: 'Authors'